Being concerned about bodily scars isn’t just a vanity issue. Their presence puts a toll on a woman’s self-esteem and confidence levels.

-Argan oil has these compounds in its chemical makeup, including:
+Argan oil has these properties in its chemical makeup, including:

 This oil has been used by the Moroccan people for generations.
 It can be used on the hair, nails and skin.

-Your skin benefits with a topical application of argan oil.
+Benefits can be experienced by the skin with a topical application of argan oil.
 It moves quickly into the skin’s lower layers.

 The nutrients remain in the application area, which means that they can do the most good at the breakout site.